 Similarly, the parties in civil litigation matters are entitled to serve questions on the other party, which the other party must also answer in writing under oath.

 We not only interview witnesses to injury accidents, but also those involved in other matters related to a plaintiff’s case, such as those working with clients through rehabilitation.
 Witnesses are not only helpful in proving liability, but also in conveying the true manner of suffering endured by an accident victim and his or her family.

-While there are many different types of experts, in litigation experts tend to fall into two categories: those that help establish fault and liability (such as accident reconstructionists) and those that help establish damages (such as medical and vocational experts).
+While there are many different types of experts, in litigation experts tend to fall into two categories.
+One category includes those that help establish fault and liability (such as accident reconstructionists) and the other includes those that help establish damages (such as medical and vocational experts).

 When it is beneficial to do so, we retain experts to help advance the cases of our clients.
 The particular type of experts will vary depending upon the facts and circumstances of a case.
-For instance, in a severe motor vehicle accident, the following experts may be helpful:
+For instance, in a severe car accident, our car accident attorneys the following experts may be helpful:

 - Accident reconstructionists, to help establish facts such as the speed and location of the vehicles at the time of impact